MVPeter/05-Day-Planner/README.md

-The quiz will:
+The planner will:

-- The planner with show the current day of the week and the date.
+- Show the current day of the week and the date.
 - Save your event information in each hour row
-- Your event information will return with the page reload.
+- Keep your event information and will return with the page reload.
-- The planner with recognize 'past', 'present' and 'current' by coloring the row.
+- The planner will recognize 'past', 'present' and 'future' by coloring the row grey, orange, green.
+- The colors update every minute.

 Future additions: